AmitabhPathak/Project_Euler/README.md

 # Project-Euler
-In this i will solve all the problem associated with project euler in coding
+In this i will solve all the problem associated with project euler in coding.